 The East of England’s rich agricultural heritage has given us another dividend – a string of superb stately homes that would be the envy of any region.
-Many are now owned by the National Trust and they’re all open to the public at some time, even The Queen’s private rural retreat.
+Many are now owned by the National Trust and they’re all open to the public at some time, even the late Queen Elizabeth II’s private rural retreat.
 Come and see our very own Downton Abbeys…

-Who wouldn’t want to take a peek at The Queen’s living and dining rooms at Sandringham?
-And don’t miss her half-finished jigsaw… yes, Her Majesty’s method is to do the edges first, so she’s just like the rest of us.
+Who wouldn’t want to take a peek at the Royals’ living and dining rooms at Sandringham?
+And don’t miss the half-finished jigsaw of Queen Elizabeth II… yes, her method was to do the edges first, so she was just like the rest of us.
 The House, museum and gardens are open from Spring onwards.
 You can also visit the parish church that you’ve seen so many times on TV when the Royal Family attend Christmas Day morning service.

 Come and visit the location where Meghan Markle spent her first Christmas with her future husband and in-laws.

 Built around 1482 by Sir Edmund Bedingfield, Oxburgh Hall is a striking moated country house in the village of Oxborough (yes, different spelling).
 Built as a family home rather than a fortress, you get a real sense of how they used to live centuries ago.
 Look out for the needlework hangings made by Mary Queen of Scots and the secret priest hole.
 We dare you to go in it!

 You won’t forget your first sight of Blickling Hall – a magnificent Jacobean mansion with ancient yew hedges at the heart of impressive gardens and historic park in the meadows of the river Bure.

 In the extensive grounds, through which wind excellent paths, you’ll find possible the only pyramid in the region – a mausoleum for the second Earl of Buckinghamshire.